thegreatape/thegreata.pe-source/_posts/2015-05-31-extracting-testable-javascript-from-jquery-soup.markdown

 title: "Extracting Testable Javascript From jQuery Soup"
 ---

-I'm not sure where the phrase "jQuery Soup" orginated, but it's an apt description of a common failure mode Javascript code can fall into as it grows and changes.
-It's characterized by Javascript that has little structure and no separation of concerns, mixing together HTTP calls, DOM manipulation, user event handling and business logic into a big pile of callbacks.
+I'm not sure where the phrase "jQuery Soup" orginated, but it's an apt description of a failure mode Javascript code can fall into as it grows.
+It's characterized by code that has little structure and no separation of concerns, mixing together HTTP calls, DOM manipulation, user event handling and business logic into a big pile of callbacks.

-Beyond just looking ugly, soupy Javascript code has a high carrying cost because it tends to be hard to change, expensive to test or often both.
-With its lack of structure, code written this way can be tested only by high-level end to end tests using tools like Selenium or Poltergeist.
-This kind of full-stack integration test is important to have, but in moderation: they tend to be slow and provide very indirect feedback when something breaks.
+Beyond just looking ugly, soupy Javascript has a high carrying cost because it tends to be hard to change and expensive to test.
+With its lack of structure, code written this way can be tested only by high-level end-to-end tests, using tools like [Selenium](http://www.seleniumhq.org/) or [Poltergeist](https://github.com/teampoltergeist/poltergeist).
+Full-stack integration tests are important to have, but in moderation: they tend to be slow and provide very indirect feedback when something breaks.

 If we want to turn our soup into something easier to change, we need to restructure it so we can write isolated unit tests against it.

 ## Why?

-Correctly written unit tests using modern JS testing frameworks like Mocha or Jasmine are really. freaking. fast.
-And not just in comparison to end to end tests, which are notoriously slow—a typical unit test should be executable in a small fraction of second and a suite of hundreds should take a handful of seconds to run.
-The producitivity impact of speedy tests on a feedback loop during development really cannot be understated.
+Correctly written unit tests using modern JS testing frameworks like [Mocha](http://mochajs.org/) or [Jasmine](http://jasmine.github.io/) are really freaking fast: a typical unit test should be executable in a small fraction of second and a suite of hundreds should take a handful of seconds to run.
+The productivity impact of speedy tests on the development feedback loop really cannot be understated: it's a lot easier to stay focused and in the zone when your tests can finish running before you switch windows from text editor to browser.

-Beyond speed, isolated test provide better locality of errors; when tests fail they're more likely point you to the specific area of code that's gone wrong.
+Beyond speed, isolated tests provide better locality of errors; when unit test fail they're more likely than end-to-end tests to point you to the specific area of code that's gone wrong.
+They also encourage better testing of edge cases and failure modes; well-isolated tests mean there's less setup for each scenario, and so less friction for writing new ones.

-* Less expensive to test edge cases
-* Writing code that can be tested in relative isolation naturally leads to more loosely coupled code that's easier to change as time goes on

-This is, of course, nothing new.
-Correctly written isolated unit tests have *always* been faster than integration tests involving more of the application.

 ## How?

 Luckily, writing unit-testable Javascript is mostly a matter of following good object-oriented design principals.

-Let's look at some pretty vanilla, but hard to test jQuery code that's powering a search against a JSON api.
+Let's look at some jQuery code that's powering a search against a JSON API.
+It's pretty pedestrian code, but can't be unit tested as-is.
+This is a very simple example so as to fit comfortably in a blog post; imagine hundreds of lines structured in the same fashion as we go along.

 {% highlight coffeescript %}
 {% raw %}